SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/cse.md

 Cloud SIEM Insight activity is written to these Audit Event Index partitions:

-* sumologic_audit_events — User actions performed on Insights
+* sumologic_audit_events.
+User actions performed on Insights
-* sumologic_system_events — System actions performed on Insights are logged
+* sumologic_system_events, System actions performed on Insights are logged

 Logs written to either of the partitions above are assigned the source category cseinsight.
 Note that the Audit Event Index contains logs for a variety of Sumo Logic subsystems, so when searching either partition for Insights, include the source category in your search scope.